 A Code of Conduct has been drawn-up, setting out the expectations for the Company's leadership and employees in terms of responsible and ethical behavior.

-All Board members are expected to uphold the highest standards of integrity and to always act in the best interest of the Company.
-Each member of the Board undertakes, both during his or her membership of the Board and afterwards, not to disclose to anyone in any manner any confidential information relating to the business of the Company or companies in which the Company has an interest, unless he or she has a legal obligation to disclose such information.
+All Board members should uphold the highest standards of integrity and always act in the best interest of the Company.

+Each member of the Board, both during his or her membership of the Board and afterwards, should not disclose to anyone in any manner any confidential information relating to the business of the Company or companies in which the Company has an interest, unless he or she has a legal obligation to disclose such information.

 No member of the Board may use the information described above to his or her own advantage.

 Each member of the Board undertakes not to develop, either directly or indirectly, during the term of his or her mandate, any activities nor perform any actions that conflict with the activities of the Company or its Subsidiaries.

 All members of the Board are required to inform the Board of conflicts of interests as they arise.
-In case a director has a direct or indirect financial interest that conflicts with the interests of the Company, he or she is required to inform the other directors before the Board takes a decision and the Board is required to implement the procedures set forth in articles 7:96 and 7:97 of the Belgian Companies and Associations Code.
-Pursuant to the above articles of BCCA, the following decisions were taken, without the presence of any executive member of the Board:
+In case a director has a direct or indirect financial interest that conflicts with the interests of the Company, he or she is required to inform the other directors before the Board takes a decision and the Board is required to implement the procedures set forth in articles 7:96 and 7:97 of the BCCA.
+Pursuant to the above articles of the BCCA, the following decisions took place, without the presence of one or more executive members of the Board: